-Ursula Schaefer-Preuss, Chair of Global Water Partnership
+Dr Ursula Schaefer-Preuss Chair of Global Water Partnership

-1 The water challenge
+1) The water challenge

-GWP has learned from its worldwide network of partnerships that increasing water security requires sound policies, knowledge, and action.
-This is a major challenge and one that we aim to tackle through this new strategy towards 20201.
+Global Water Partnership has learned from its worldwide Network of Partnerships that increasing water security requires sound policies, knowledge, and action.
+This is a major challenge and one that we aim to tackle through this new Strategy 'Towards 2020'.
 It offers hope and generates new enthusiasm to support countries and regions to better plan and manage their water resources at all levels for sustainable and inclusive growth.

 We live in a world of growing interdependence.
-The impact of economic, financial, and natural crises spread faster than ever before, and affect more people.
+The impact of economic, financial, and natural crises spreads faster than ever before, and affects more people.
 When one part of an economy collapses, it can trigger a chain reaction across the globe.
 The climate crisis has shown that our planet is an indivisible whole; and the food crisis has demonstrated that nations depend on one another's ability to produce food, and on the policies that support production.

 Water security is influenced by all of these global challenges.
 The financial crisis has constrained capital investment in increasing water security in many countries.
 Recurrent spikes in food prices have exposed the vulnerability of national food security.
 Changing weather patterns have caused catastrophic floods and droughts.
-The lives lost, damage done to homes and businesses and direct economic losses from these water-related disasters have had a negative impact on employment, social services, and infrastructure.
+The lives lost, damage done to homes and businesses, and direct economic losses from these water-related disasters have a negative impact on employment, social services, and infrastructure.